 If you have children you have the chance to learn the lesson of your life.
-You might wonder what I am talking about, let me explain.
+You might wonder what I am talking about.
+Let me explain.

 But the one thing that stands out is her lack of fear.
-She is not scared to explore new worlds (lets face it most of it is new to her).
+She is not scared to explore new worlds (let’s face it most of it is new to her).
 She is also not scared to ask for anything she wants or desires and strangely enough, most of the time she gets what she wants (one way or another).

 Her eagerness to learn, to explore, to communicate and to get the things she wants is astounding.
 But exactly that made her my best teacher ever.

 Keep in mind that the word children hear most is “No”.
-Many times when she asks for something she gets told “No, you can’t have that” or “No, this is not for children”.
+Many times when she asks for something she gets told, “No, you can’t have that” or “No, this is not for children”.
 But she never gives up.
-She keeps trying, exploring always new avenues to get what she wants.
+She keeps trying, always exploring new avenues to get what she wants.
 That is what I call determination.